15 Essential Ingredients for Vegetarian & Vegan Pantries

 Using a variety of grains lends nutrition, texture, flavor, and makes vegetarian and vegan meals more interesting.
 I like to keep my pantry stocked with brown rice, white rice, quinoa, spelt, farro, millet, and bulgur.

-Once you know how to prepare it, tempeh can be one of the best staple sources of protein.
+Once you know how to prepare tempeh, it can be one of the best staple sources of protein.
 It can be refrigerated for a week or two (check the date on the package) and will keep up to several months in the freezer.

 Like tempeh, tofu is not strictly a pantry item, but it’s an essential for vegetarian kitchens.
 I like to keep blocks of refrigerated extra firm tofu for baking and frying, vacuum-packed silken tofu to blend into dressings and puddings, and dried tofu for soups and stir-fries.